ooni/ooni.org/content/about/glossary.md

 ### HTTPS

-Hypertext Transfer Protocol Secure (HTTPS) -- also known as HTTP over TLS, or HTTP over SSL --  is the **encrypted version of the HTTP protocol**.
+The Hypertext Transfer Protocol Secure (HTTPS) -- also known as HTTP over TLS, or HTTP over SSL --  is **the HTTP protocol over an encrypted channel**.

-Over the last years, many websites on the internet started supporting HTTPS (such as `https://www.facebook.com/`) so that the transmission of data (such as passwords to login to websites) over the HTTP protocol is encrypted.
+Over the last years, most major websites on the internet started supporting HTTPS (such as `https://www.facebook.com/`) so that the transmission of data (such as passwords to login to websites) over the HTTP protocol is encrypted.